anshium/anshium.github.io/cg_codebase.md

 For now, we'll ignore the renderTime part.

-We had previously made a struct `ratTracer` of the type `Integrator` and have initialised it with the `scene`.
+We had previously made a struct `rayTracer` of the type `Integrator` and have initialised it with the `scene`.
 The scene's components were populated using the steps mentioned previously.

-Now for the most part, here is the render function:
+Now at the crux of it, here is the render function:
 ```cpp
 for (int x = 0; x < this->scene.imageResolution.x; x++) {
         for (int y = 0; y < this->scene.imageResolution.y; y++) {